Siberian musk deer: Evolution

-The earliest findings of the musk deer belong to the Upper and Middle Pleistocene and they all come from places in China and from the south of the Soviet Far East.
+The earliest findings of the musk deer belong to the Upper and Middle Pleistocene and they all come from places in China and from the south of the Russian Far East.

-The musk deer evolving in the mountain forests of eastern Asia spread widely since the Pleistocene in the mountain regions of Central, South-East Asia and in the north it spread to the south of the Soviet Far East.
+The musk deer evolving in the mountain forests of eastern Asia spread widely since the Pleistocene in the mountain regions of Central, South-East Asia and in the north it spread to the south of the Russian Far East.
 The musk deer also inhabited Sakhalin Island before its separation from the continent during the Quaternary period.

 Maturity and mating

 It takes approximately a year for the Siberian musk deer to reach maturity, with an average deer living 10–14 years.

 During breeding season, male deer will grow tusks instead of antlers.
 These tusks are used to compete with other males and attract females.
 Tusks that are longer and stronger create a more intimidating stance and become more attractive to females as the offspring of that male are likely to become healthier.

 Once the male and the female deer have procreated, the females will become pregnant for over 6 months.
 Females can give birth to 1–3 offspring, usually between the months of May through June.